back

 they do not muddy your “diamond perfect single layered manx”, and you don't need a build system.

-counter 3: “but native apps are better”
+objection 3: “but native apps are better”

 yes and no.